Berlin - NbS for urban green connectivity and biodiversity

 Impacts:

-NBS project 2: Green Moabit — green adaptation to climate change
+NbS project 2: Green Moabit — green adaptation to climate change

 This strategy aims to increase the rate of evapotranspiration to levels similar to those found in forested areas.
 It targets both public and private open spaces, including rooftops, facades and courtyards.
 Using rainwater to irrigate public green spaces will reduce the use of drinking water.
 Enhanced rainwater storage and evaporation will reduce sewer overflows and costs for waste water treatment.

-NBS project 5: Mischwaldprogramm (Mixed forests)
+NbS project 5: Mischwaldprogramm (Mixed forests)

 This measure aims to increase the resilience of the city’s forests to climate change by conserving and enhancing biodiversity.
 The change from coniferous to pristine tree species will: